-TITLE: PHARMACEUTICAL CHEMISTRY III A

-After the successful completion of this module, the student must be able to demonstrate:

-- integrated knowledge of and engagement of selected disease states and critical understanding and application of the pharmacological approaches for the treatment of these diseases; - critical understanding of the complex nature of knowledge transfer from mechanisms of action of selected classes of drugs to the interactions of these drugs with their biological targets; - advanced ability to effectively implement the principles of medicinal chemistry and drug design to the study of the relationship between biological activity and structure; - integrated knowledge and coherent understanding of the metabolic activation, deactivation and elimination of drugs; and - the ability to analyse the physicochemical and pharmacokinetic properties of drugs and with theory-driven arguments motivate if these drugs will be effective medicines.

-• Formal written assessment on the theoretical content of the module and assessment of laboratory work covering the content of the module (both individually and group assignments)

-- 3x formal written assessments (@25% each): 75% - 1x practical examination: 25% - The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination sessions (with a minimum PM of 40% required for access to the summative assessment). - The participation mark and examination mark (summative assessment mark) are used in a 1:1 ration to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required. - A module mark of at least 50% is required to pass the module.

-Module code: FFSG421 Semester 2 NQF level: 8, Credits: 24

-TITLE: INTEGRATED PHARMACEUTICAL CARE

-- integrate and apply foundational scientific principles and knowledge to pharmaceutical sciences; - apply integrated knowledge of product development in the compounding, manufacturing, distribution and dispensing of pharmaceutical products; - compound, manipulate and prepare medication in compliance with Good Pharmacy Practice (GPP) rules, Good Manufacturing Practice (GMP) and/or Good Clinical Practice (GCP) guidelines; - manage the manufacture, packaging and registration of pharmaceutical products in compliance with GMP and GCP; - manage the logistics of the selection, procurement, storage, distribution and disposal of pharmaceutical products; - dispense medication and insure optimal care for the patient in compliance with GPP, and, where applicable, GCP; - apply a pharmaceutical care management approach to ensure rational medicine use; - initiate an/or modify therapy, where appropriate, within the scope of practice of a pharmacist and in accordance with GPP and GCP, where applicable; - promote public health; and - integrate and apply management principles in the practice of pharmacy.
+Method of delivery: Full-time Module code: FCHG413 Semester 1 NQF level: 8, Credits: 16 TITLE: PHARMACEUTICAL CHEMISTRY III A Module outcomes: After the successful completion of this module, the student must be able to demonstrate: • integrated knowledge of and engagement of selected disease states and critical understanding and applied cation of the pharmacological approaches for the treatment of these diseases; • critical understanding of the complex nature of knowledge transfer from mechanisms of action of set ected classes of drugs to the interactions of these drugs with their biological targets; advanced ability to effectively implement the principles of medicinal chemistry and drug design to the stu- idy of the relationship between biological activity and structure; • integrated knowledge and coherent understanding of the metabolic activation, deactivation and eliminat ion of drugs; and • the ability to analyse the physicochemical and pharmacokinetic properties of drugs and with theory- riven arguments motivate if these drugs will be effective medicines.
+Assessment methods - Formal formative: Formal written assessment on the theoretical content of the module and assessment of laboratory covering the content of the module (both individually and group assignments) WORK Assessment methods - Summative: 1x3 hour written summative assessment (100 marks).
+Assessment plan: 3x formal written assessments (@25% each): 75% 1x practical examination: 25% The various formative assessment components are computed to provide a participation mark (PM) various vhich. in conjunction with a "Proof of Participation", grant a student access to the summative assessment of the semester examination sessions (with a minimum PM of 40% required for access to the sumr - assessment). • The participation mark and examination mark (summative assessment mark) are used in a 1:1 rat ion to compute the module mark.
+During the summative assessment an examination sub minimum of 40% is required.
+A module mark of at least 50% is required to pass the module.
+Method of delivery: Full-time Module code: FFSG421 Semester 2 NQF level: 8, Credits: 24 TITLE: INTEGRATED PHARMACEUTICAL CARE Module outcomes: After completion of this module the student should be able to: • integrate and apply foundational scientific principles and knowledge to pharmaceutical sciences; • apply integrated knowledge of product development in the compounding, manufacturing, distribution 1 and dispensing of pharmaceutical products; • • • compound, manipulate and prepare medication in compliance with Good Pharmacy Practice (GPP) rules, Good Manufacturing Practice (GMP) and/or Good Clinical Practice (GCP) guidelines; manage the manufacture, packaging and registration of pharmaceutical products in compliance with GMP and GCP; • manage the logistics of the selection, procurement, storage, distribution and disposal of pharmaceutical products; • dispense medication and insure optimal care for the patient in compliance with GPP, and, where applicable, GCP; apply a pharmaceutical care management approach to ensure rational medicine use; • initiate an/or modify therapy, where appropriate, within the scope of practice of a pharmacist and in accordance with GPP and GCP, where applicable; promote public health; and integrate and apply management principles in the practice of pharmacy. • integrate and apply management principles in the practice of pharmacy.